 - Fig 1 Stop close to the stack and level the forks. - Fig 2 Lift (raise) the load high enough to clear the top surface of the stack. - Fig 3 Slowly move the load into position.
-Be careful not to damage or move adjacent loads. - Fig 4 When the load is aligned with the stack beneath it, carefully lower the load onto the top surface of the stack. - Fig 5 Lower (drop) the forks slightly to clear (disengage) the load pallet.
-Tilt the forks forward slightly, if necessary. - Fig 6 Check your travel path, then carefully back away until the forks are clear of the stack.
-Stop and lower the forks to the travel position (6 to 8 inches above the ground), then tilt back to travel.
+Be careful not to damage or move adjacent loads. - Fig 4 When the load is aligned with the stack beneath it, carefully lower the load onto the top surface of the stack. - Fig 5 Lower (drop) the forks slightly to clear (disengage) the load pallet. - Fig 6 Check your travel path, then carefully back away until the forks are clear of the stack.
+Stop and lower the forks to the travel position (6 to 8 inches above the ground).